 The Network will be responsive to the needs and interests of the researchers and enable the British Academy to support a greater number of ECRs in their career ambitions, through skills development, networking opportunities, workshops and events.

-To join the BA Early-Career Researcher Network at this time, you must meet the following eligibility criteria:
+To join the British Academy Early Career Researcher Network at this time, you must meet the following eligibility criteria:

 Please Note: If you are currently undertaking a PhD, unfortunately you are NOT eligible to join the Network at this time.
 Once you have completed your PhD you are welcome to join the Network.
 Apologies for any disappointment caused by this.

 - An Early Career Researcher – For the purpose of the Network, the Academy defines an Early Career Researcher as someone who is within 10 years of active full time Postdoctoral experience.
 However, the Academy wants to be as flexible and inclusive as possible on this, particularly to those who fall outside of this for exceptional circumstances.

 - Currently working in the Humanities and Social Sciences

 - Completed your PhD in the last 10 years (or equivalent)